The RER is a regional train network with stops at major railroad

 carry-on suitcase, look for a bicycle compartment behind the driver's

-stand during the trip into Paris, but you'll be out of other passengers' way and
+stand during the trip into Paris if you're in the bicycle compartment, but you'll be out of other passengers' way and

 you'll find it easier to get off if the train gets crowded.